gares/iris/HeapLang.md

 HeapLang is a lambda-calculus with operations to allocate individual locations, `load`, `store`, `CAS` (compare-and-swap) and `FAA` (fetch-and-add).
 Moreover, it has a `fork` construct to spawn new threads.
-In terms of values, we have integers, booleans, unit, heap locations as well as (binary) sums and products.
+In terms of values, we have integers, booleans, unit, heap locations, as well as (binary) sums and products.

-Functions are the only binders, so the sum elimination (`Case`) expects both branches to be of function type and passes them the data component of the sum.
+Recursive functions are the only binders, so the sum elimination (`Case`) expects both branches to be of function type and passes them the data component of the sum.

 For technical reasons, the only terms that are considered values are those that begin with the `Val` expression former.
 This means that, for example, `Pair